 Students will perform unibody and frame repair, the replacement of structural components, and body panel alignment.
+Formerly ABT 264.

-ABT 265 Electrical Mechanical
+COLL 265 Electrical Mechanical 21 Credits

 Students will perform repair of suspension and steering systems, brake systems, air conditioning systems, cooling systems, and drive trains.
 Fundamentals of electricity, reading of wiring diagrams, chassis wiring and repairs, repairing power windows, power seats, other accessory units, and restraint systems, and four wheel alignment and corrections will be covered.
+Formerly ABT 265.

-ABT 266 Damage Estimating and Shop Operation
+COLL 266 Damage Estimating and Shop Operation

 Introduction to procedure and sequence of writing collision damage estimates.
 Familiarization with body shop management.
 Introduction to material (physical) damage, insurance policies, and adjusting.
 Identification and repair procedures for plastic repair.
+Formerly ABT 266.

-ABT 267 Advanced Auto Body Technology
+COLL 267 Advanced Auto Body Technology 1 - 21 Credits

 Provides advanced training for students who have completed the AAAS Degree in Auto Body Repair Technology and desire specialized training in a specific area.
 Prerequisite: Instructor permission.
+Formerly ABT 267.

-ABT 297 Special Projects
+COLL 297 Special Projects 1 - 21 Credits

 Project-oriented experiences in the area or applications not covered in the standard auto body curriculum.
 Prerequisite: Instructor permission, based on evaluation of student's education and work experience.
+Formerly ABT 297.

-ABT 299 Leadership
+COLL 299 Leadership 1 Credit

-Encourage students to develop awareness of their leadership potential and abilities through small group discussions and assumption of leadership roles and responsibilities.
+This course encourages students to develop awareness of their leadership potential and abilities through small group discussions and assumption of leadership roles and responsibilities.
 Students will acquire information, experience diverse points of view, construct knowledge and practice a variety of interpersonal and social skills, such as communicating, goal setting, decision making, team building, and managing stress.
+Formerly ABT 299.